icy/pacapt/README.md

 * `y`: Implemented;
 * `~`: Implemented.
 Some options may not supported/implemented;
 * `x`: Operation is not supported by Operating system;
-* The table below is generated from source.
+* The table is generated from source.
 Please don't update it manually.

 ## Related projects